 A question that quite a few golfers around the world want to have an answer to is the question ‘what are golf balls made of?’
 Have you ever even been curious as to what is underneath those hundreds of dimples which cover the ball?

-If so then you’re in the right place as we’ll cover exactly what makes a golf ball what it is in this guide so that you can have a greater understanding of not only what golf balls are made of but also how you can use your knowledge to your advantage when looking to purchase the best golf ball for you no matter whether you are a beginner or senior.
+If so then you’re in the right place as we’ll cover exactly what makes a golf ball what it is in this guide so that you can have a greater understanding of not only what golf balls are made of but also how you can use your knowledge to your advantage when looking to purchase the best golf balls for you no matter whether you are a beginner or senior.

-What Is A Golf Ball Made Of: Overview
+What Is A Golf Ball Made Of?

-Summary: A golf ball comprises of three main elements.
+A golf ball comprises of three main elements.
 The cover, the mantle and the solid rubber core.
 These three areas combine to allow golf balls to offer spin rate, compression and initial velocity.

 When it comes to improving the performance of a golf ball, there usually are three main areas in which the manufacturers will focus on.
 In golf speak, they are referred to as the spin rate, compression and initial velocity respectively.